oracle/node-oracledb/doc/api.md

 See [Continuous Query Notification (CQN)](#cqn) for more information about subscriptions and notifications.

+AQ notifications require the same configuration as CQN.
+Specifically the database must be able to connect back to node-oracledb.

 ## <a name="nls"></a> 27.
 Globalization and National Language Support (NLS)